 Cummings Graduate Institute works hard to make tuition affordable and accessible for our students.
 Cummings Graduate Institute developed several payment programs to accommodate all budget types.
-Student can join a program and pay monthly without accruing interest through Cummings Graduate Institute.
 Programs are administered by the Cummings Graduate Institute.
-Please contact us at 480-285-1761 x2 or at finance@cummingsinstitute.com for more information on payment plans.
+Please contact the Finance Department at 480-285-1761 x2 or at finance@cummingsinstitute.com for more information on payment plans.